jeffreysbrother/lean-tcg/README.md

                     └── jc-01.php
 ```

 Chances are, your project will not be structured in this way.
-If this is the case, you can run the command `yo tcg --create-tree` to generate a dummy file tree just like the one above.
-After doing this, simply move into the `funnel/` directory and execute `yo tcg` again.
+If this is the case, you can run the command `lean-tcg --create-tree` to generate a dummy file tree just like the one above.
+After doing this, simply move into the `funnel/` directory and execute `lean-tcg` again.

 ## Installation:

-`npm install --global yo generator-tcg`
+`npm install --global lean-tcg`

 ## How to Use:

-When the command `yo tcg` is executed, the user must answer four questions.
+When the command `lean-tcg` is executed, the user must answer four questions.
 Here's an example of how one might answer:

 * **What section are you working on?**  report-review
 * **Which directory do you wish to copy?**  ga-33